Amalner railway station

 Amalner railway station serves Amalner city in Jalgaon district in the Indian state of Maharashtra.
 Its code is AN.
-It has two platforms.
+It has three platforms.
 Passenger, MEMU, Express and Superfast trains halt here.
+On 26th February 2024, Prime Minister Narendra Modi virtually lay the foundation stone for the re-development of the station.

 Trains

 The following major trains halt at Amalner railway station in both directions: